moj-analytical-services/rpackage_training/README.md

 #### Semantic Versioning

 Semantic Versioning is a version control paradigm which uses a major.minor.patch system to communicate what type of changes occur between versions.
+A "major change" will increment the major number, a "minor change" will increment the minor number and a "patch change" will increment the patch number.
+The type of version change is linked to the type of code changes you make.
+The full [Semantic Versioning specification](https://semver.org/) is worth reading and learning (especially points 2-8) but a basic summary for now now:

-Read the [Semantic Versioning specification](https://semver.org/) but some key points for now:
+* **You must not change your package without also changing the version number**.

-* Don't change your package without also changing the version number
+* If your code update contains any backwards incompatible (breaking) changes e.g. removing/renaming a function, changing an argument name, etc you must implement a **major** version change.
-* Major change - backwards incompatible changes e.g. removing/renaming a function, changing an argument name, etc
+* If your code update contains any backwards compatible new features e.g. adding a new function, etc you must implement at least a **minor** version change.
-* Minor change - backwards compatible new features e.g. adding a new function, etc
+* If you code update only contains backwards compatible bug fix e.g. refactoring code, bug fix, etc this would be a **patch** version change.
-* Patch change - backwards compatible bug fix e.g. refactoring code, bug fix, etc
+* Before version 1.0.0 backwards incompatible any type of changes can occur at any point (the normal rules don't apply yet to allow rapid development).
-* Before version 1.0.0 breaking (backwards incompatible) changes can occur at any point.
+* Once your package is in use, the version should probably be at least 1.0.0.
-* Once your package is in production use you should be at at least version 1.0.0
+* Incrementing a number sets those to the right of it to zero e.g. a major change from version 1.2.3 would take you to version 2.0.0; a minor change from 0.1.3 would take you to 0.2.0.

 #### Checking your package
 Packages require that the right files and the right information are in the right places.
 A small mistake